mkumm/mkumm_blog/content/about/index.md

 ### Cooking

-I enjoy cooking
-and find it more relaxing than watching TV.
+I cook the vast majority of our meal.
+I enjoy it and find it more relaxing than watching TV and stuff like that.

 ### Travel

-My partner and I do a lot of walking, at home and while traveling.
+Been traveling a little less lately, but have some bigger trips planned later this year.

 ### Chess